Cold wind and other South Plains weather - NewsBreak

 everythinglubbock.com

-LUBBOCK, Texas — KLBK Chief Meteorologist Jacob Riley has your Monday evening weather update.
-Tonight: Cloudy with patchy fog.
-Low of 57°.
-Winds SE 8-12 MPH.
+LUBBOCK, Texas — KLBK Chief Meteorologist Jacob Riley has your Sunday evening weather update.
+Tonight: Clouds remain.
+Low of 41°.
+Winds NE 8-12 MPH.
 Tomorrow: Mostly cloudy with a few sprinkles.
-High of 74°.
-Winds S 15-20 MPH.
-Clouds will continue to increase overnight tonight,...
+High of 69°.
+Winds E 12-18 MPH.
+We will keep high clouds around the region tonight,...

-How is Lubbock’s new Loop coming along?
-Updates on Loop 88 one year later

-LUBBOCK, Texas — After breaking ground one year ago, the 36-mile, six lane freeway known as Loop 88, is still underway.
-With the vast growth in the 806, officials said our roadways needed an outer loop.
-“We’re seeing growth ongoing while we’re under construction.
-And so, you know, a lot of people will see those […]

 everythinglubbock.com